nealmcb/ColoradoRLA/docs/README.md

 There is still a lot of work to do!
 If you would like to start improving the software, the [next steps][next] document can get you started.

+## Known Quirks

+Read over the [list of inherited quirks][quirks] with the way the software and development environment work.

 ## Free and Fair documentation

 The original documentation for this software is available under the `freeandfair` directory.